dsfantasyleague/dsfantasyleague.github.io/money.md

 ## League Dues
 - $50 per team
+- League fees must be paid to Commish before Playoffs start (week 14)

 ## Payouts
-Depending on total number of teams (10 or 12), using the 60/30/10 percentages:
+- Depending on total number of teams (10 or 12), using the 60/30/10 percentages:

 ### 10 Team - $500 pot
 - 1st Place: $300